Rosenwald School: Preservation

 In Georgia, several Rosenwald School sites have been commemorated through the Georgia Historical Marker Program, currently administered by the Georgia Historical Society.
 In partnership with community organizations, markers have been erected for the Hiram Rosenwald School (2006, Paulding County), Macon County Training School (2016, Macon County), Barney Colored Elementary School (2013, Brooks County), and Noble Hill Rosenwald School (1995 by the Georgia Department of Natural Resources, Bartow County).

-Some schools have been adapted for new uses.
+Some school buildings have been adapted for new uses.
 Walnut Cove Colored School in Stokes County, North Carolina, won a National Preservation Honor Award for its rehabilitation for use as a senior citizen community center.
-The Hope Rosenwald School in Pomaria, South Carolina, also will be used as a community center.
-The Highland Park School in Prince George's County, Maryland, had been in continuous use by the school system.
-It was recently renovated for use as a Headstart Center.
+The Hope Rosenwald School in Pomaria, South Carolina, was to be used as a community center.
+The Highland Park School in Prince George's County, Maryland, had been in continuous use by the school system; it was later renovated for use as a Headstart Center.
 The Canetuck Rosenwald School in Currie, North Carolina, has been renovated by the local Black community and is used as a busy community center.
 The Beauregard Parish Training School in DeRidder, Louisiana, was renovated with a federal grant in 2007 and opened in 2009 as BeauCare Head Start.

 In 2012, the National Trust for Historic Preservation, a privately funded nonprofit organization, published a guide to restoring Rosenwald Schools.

 In 2022 Congress passed a bill directing the National Park Service to study feasilibility of a national historical park preserving and explaining Rosenwald Schools.